-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's financial statements as a whole.
-The supplementary information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
+The supplementary information, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information, as listed in the table of contents, is fairly stated, in all material respects, in relation to the basic financial statements as a whole.